KakiGit/CliDictionary/README.md

 # CLI Dictionary

-A CLI tool for keeping a personal dictionary.
+An AI capable CLI tool for keeping a personal dictionary.

 # Usage